 Post Processing

-Last but by no means least, once your dialogue track is in the can, so to speak, all that remains is to level off any wayward dynamics using compression, and balance out the frequency spectrum with EQ, if required.
-The specifics of these two audio engineering cornerstones are beyond the scope of this article, but you shouldn’t have to apply either of them particularly heavily to any well-recorded voiceover unless you’re going for a particularly colourful or extreme effect.
-If you want a simple solution to help polish the final voiceover then we recommend DialogueEnhance.
+Once your dialogue track is in the can, so to speak, all that remains is to level off any wayward dynamics.
+Use compression and balance out the frequency spectrum with EQ, if required.
+The specifics are beyond the scope of this article.
+They shouldn’t be essential anyways to any well-recorded voiceover unless you’re going for a particularly colourful or extreme effect.
+If you want a simple solution to polish the final voiceover, we recommend DialogueEnhance.

 DialogueEnhance is an intelligent automatic speech processing tool.
 You can use it to easily enhance the quality of your speech recordings without having to adjust many parameters.
-No matter if you recorded an interview in a noisy environment or with a cheap microphone – DialogueEnhance will remove the background noise and automatically apply an EQ and Compressor to make your recording sound professional.
+No matter if you recorded an interview in a noisy environment or with a cheap microphone – DialogueEnhance will remove the background noise.
+It also automatically applies an EQ and Compressor to make your recording sound professional.
 A useful tool for podcast and video editors!

 dxRevive can prove helpful at this stage, too, with the Pro edition housing a variety of tools for tweaking the character and spectral presence of your lovingly captured VO.